gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Independent control of TestNG output directory

 It is now possible to specify the location that TestNG should write its output files to.
-In previous versions of Gradle, this location was inseperable from the location that Gradle writes its output files to.
+In previous versions of Gradle, this location was inseparable from the location that Gradle writes its output files to.

 It can be set via the `TestNGOptions.outputDirectory` property, which can be set during the `useTestNG()` configuration closure…